jmontgom10/Mimir_pyPol/README.md

 Once the observations have been reduced to 16 master HWP rotation angle images per target, these can be further reduced to yield Stokes I, Q, and U images.
 That processing is taken care of in this script.
 First, the alignment is computed to sub-pixel accuracy, which is absolutely critical.

 After the HWP images have been aligned (across both H- and Ks-band), the average Stokes images are computed.
-The uncertainty in the Q and U are forced to be equal to the average of the two (sQ' = sU' = 0.5*(sQ + sU)), and then a rotated Q and U image can be computed with with Gaussian error-propagation being correctly handled by the AstroImage "ReducedScience" class.
+The uncertainty in the Q and U are forced to be equal to the average of the two (sQ' = sU' = 0.5*(sQ + sU)), and then a rotated Q and U image can be computed with with Gaussian error-propagation being handled by the AstroImage "ReducedScience" class.
 These rotated and polarimetric efficiency corrected images are saved to disk.

 ## 06_photometricCalibration.py